joedski/musings/OAuth/Creating a Middleware for Handling the OAuth2 Three Legged Flow.md

 I decided to reimplement a middleware for handling three-legged flows just to re-up my knowledge on how it works, and some of the things I needed to do for at least semi-real-world use.

+A more production ready option is [grant](https://github.com/simov/grant), which not only has built in settings for a great many providers, but also has ready-made adaptors for Express, Koa, and Hapi.

 ## Outline of Operation